– David Centers

 David Centers, a native of Winchester, KY, attended the University of Louisville where he studied Music Education and Civil Engineering.
 Mr. Centers graduated with highest honors from UofL and was named the Outstanding Graduating Senior in 1996.
 His major instrument is euphonium and he has performed with the Derby City Brass Band, Louisville Concert Band, Louisville Brass Band, Sacred Winds Ensemble, President Lincoln’s Own Band, the OCC Orchestra, the Derby City Tuba Quartet (a two-time NABBA small ensemble national champion), and the Louisville Orchestra.
 He was also a finalist in auditions with the “President’s Own” United States Marine Band and the Washington D.C. based Air Force Band.
 In 2009, Mr. Centers was named the Outstanding High School Band Director for the Fourth District.
 He has also served as the 4th District Band Chair and President of the FDBDA.
 In 2009, he was selected by the SBO magazine to represent Kentucky in “50 Directors Who Make a Difference.”
 He has performed with the “President Lincoln’s Own Band” at the Presidential Inauguration in Washington, D.C. in January of 2013, in New York at the Metropolitan Museum of Art in June of 2013, and at the 150th Anniversary of the Gettysburg Address in November 2013.
 Additionally, Mr. Centers received a Citation of Excellence from the National Band Association in 2013.
 He has also performed at the prestigious Midwest Band Clinic in Chicago with the Chamber Winds Louisville Concert Band in December of 2013.
 Most recently, he has performed with the Louisville Orchestra for the soundtrack recording for the 2016 Thunder Over Louisville.
 In 2014-2015, he served as the instrumental music education representative for the Kentucky Department of Education for Visual and Performing Arts.
 He is also currently serving as Vice-President for the Sacred Winds Ministries, Inc.

 Mr. Centers began his teaching career in Jeffersonville, IN at Parkview Middle School in 1997 before returning to Kentucky to teach at East Hardin Middle School in 2002.
 He currently serves as Director of Bands at Central Hardin High School in Cecilia, KY.
-While at Central Hardin, Mr. Centers’ bands have consistently received distinguished ratings at every concert festival, have consistently been a state semi-finalist, a BOA Regional finalist for the past 2 years, and were a 2011 Grand National Semifinalist.
+While at Central Hardin, Mr. Centers’ bands have consistently received distinguished ratings at every concert festival, have consistently been a state semi-finalist, a BOA Regional finalist, and Grand National Semifinalist.
 In February of 2013, the Central Hardin Band performed at the KMEA State Conference.
-Under his direction, the Central Hardin Bands have grown from 52 members in 2004 to currently over 175 students.
+Under his direction, the Central Hardin Bands have grown from 52 members in 2004 to currently over 170 students.

 Mr. Centers currently resides in Louisville, KY with his wife of 21 years, Staci, and two children, Noah and Hannah.
 He is a member at Okolona Christian Church where he serves in the live video production studio and has served as a deacon.